mweisman/ShapeKit/README.markdown

 ## Requirements

 ShapeKit uses the MKShape Geometries (MKPolygon, MKPointAnnotation, MKPolyline) which were added to MapKit in iOS 4.0.
-It has been tested on the iPhone, and will most likely just work on the iPad when iOS 4 is released for it.
+It has been tested on the iPhone and the iPad.

-ShapeKit depends on GEOS.
-There is a build script in lib\_src which will automate downloading and building the library for both ARM and x86 (simulator) and will copy the libraries and headers to ~/Developer.
-To use it, simply run the build\_libs.sh script in the lib\_src directory to install the libraries and headers to ~/Developer.
-Next, drag one copy each of libgeos.a and libgeos_c.a to the Frameworks folder in your project's Xcode window.
-Finally, double-click on the project's Target and in the Build tab of the Info window that pops up, add `$(HOME)/$(SDK_DIR)/include` to the Header Search Path, and `$(HOME)/$(SDK_DIR)/lib` to the Library Search Path.
-Now Xcode should be able to find the GEOS library.
+ShapeKit depends on [GEOS](http://trac.osgeo.org/geos/) and [PROJ](http://proj.osgeo.org/).
+There is a build script in lib\_src which will automate downloading and building universal libraries for both ARMv7 and x86 (simulator) and will copy the libraries and headers to the ShapeKit library directory.
+To use it, simply run the build\_libs.sh script in the lib\_src directory to install the libraries.

 ## Features